f5devcentral/f5-agility-labs-xc/docs/class2/lab1.rst

    <p><strong>Current namespace:</strong> <span id="currentNamespace">&lt;namespace&gt;</span></p>

 .. note:: You may have had a namespace from a previous lab, pleased update with the new.
-.. note:: Guide pages might need to be refreshed to get updated namespace to render.
+.. warning:: Guide pages might need to be refreshed to get updated namespace to render.

 Task 2: Exploring the F5 Distributed Console